ayv8er/polymarket-magic-pk-proxy/README.md

 4. **USDC.e Funds**
    - Send USDC.e to the **Non-Safe Proxy Wallet** (not EOA) for trading
-   - If unsure of your Non-Safe Proxy Wallet address, get it from either the listed address on `polymarket.com`after logging in, or simply start this demo and input your private key
+   - If unsure of your Non-Safe Proxy Wallet address, get it from either the listed address on `polymarket.com` after logging in, or simply start this demo

 ---